deton57/oke-labs/oke-rancher/vm.md

 1. Click Session
 2. SSH
-3. in the remote host enter your instance public IP from where you saved it.
+3. in the remote host enter your instance **Public IP** from where you saved it.
 4. specify username: opc
 5. Click on Advanced SSH Settings
 6. Check the use private key and load it from your directory.